LloydArmstrong/HotRod/README.md

 HotRod is an opinionated 'Platform' for analytics.
 It contains the building blocks and automation to enable running logging as a PaaS.

-It is under heavy development and should be handled with care.
+It is under heavy development, please contact support@panoptix.co.za for assistance.

-### Bugs/Roadmap

-HERE BE DRAGONS, HotRod is not ready for production use unless you know what you're doing, considered pre-Alpha.
-There are known security issues (static passwords, static SSL keys, badness), which can, will and should be fixed.

 ### Getting Started